Aetios (eunuch): Early years and rivalry with Staurakios

-Aetios was restored to his position, along with the other eunuchs, when Irene was recalled to power as a co-ruler in 792.
-In August 797, Irene and her powerful eunuch minister Staurakios succeeded in overthrowing and blinding (and possibly also killing) Constantine, thus assuming governance of the state.
+Apparently bewildered by his responsibilities, Constantine came under pressure from his mother and his principal officials to restore her to a role in the government.
+No adult emperor had ever ruled with his mother before, and Irene's previous behavior hardly justified special treatment.
+Aetios was restored to his position, along with the other eunuchs, when Irene was recalled to power as a co-ruler in January 15, 792.
+Though he was now senior emperor, Constantine felt unable to break with his mother and needed her advice, whereas Irene needed her son's consent to rule at all and her position depended on him.
+From the very beginning of her return, Irene carried out skillful intrigues and arrangements in all directions to discredit her son, to alienate or disperse his supporters, and to increase her own prestige and expand her support network.
+In August 797, Irene and her powerful eunuch minister Staurakios succeeded in overthrowing and blinding (and possibly also killing) Constantine, thus she assumed governance of the state.
 However, the uncles of the deposed emperor, the surviving younger sons of Emperor Constantine V (r.
 741–775), who had in the past been involved in plots against Irene, were still a potential threat.
 They were persuaded by sympathizers to seek refuge in the cathedral of Hagia Sophia, where the capital's populace would supposedly rally to them and declare one of them as emperor.
 No such support materialized; instead, Aetios managed to achieve their surrender, and they were exiled to Irene's home town of Athens.